DETERGENTS AND THE NEWER WASHING MACHINES

 - That the agitator moves vigorously, and does not just swish the clothing around gently.
 If it just moves slowly, take it back.

-The washing machine sales people will say that the old washing machines ruined your clothing.
-Maybe a little, but they also cleaned the clothing, unlike the new ones.
+The washing machine sales people may tell you that the old washing machines ruined your clothing because they were too vigorous.
+We don't agree.
+They cleaned the clothing well, unlike the new ones.

 III.
 OTHER CLEANING ALTERNATIVES